-Richard P. Alvarez – is a California based filmmaker who began his professional career in 1974 as a television cameraman.
+Richard P. Alvarez – is a Texas based filmmaker who began his professional career in 1974 as a television cameraman.
 He broadened his media experience by working as a newscaster and on-air announcer at a major market radio station, where he often wrote news and ad copy.

 As a theatrical producer, he owned and operated a professional jousting troupe of more than a dozen men and horses.
 International Action Theatre toured the US for over a decade producing theatrical extravaganzas for theme parks, conventions and events.
 Richard has utilized his professional skills as a fight choreographer and stunt coordinator on various short and feature film projects.

 Throughout his professional tenure in Radio, Television, Theatre and Film – Richard pursued a parallel interest in historical European martial arts.
 Classical fencing was his first love, starting at the University of Houston with Maitre Claude Caux.
 He followed that love to the American Fencing Academy at Cornell University, where he studied with Maitre Jean-Jaques Gillet, Thereafter he traveled to Paris, France where he studied with esteemed Classical Masters such as Pierre Lacaze and Robert Heddle-Roboth.
 On his return from Paris, at the invitation of US Olympic Fencing coach Michele Sebastiani – Richard taught foil and saber at Sebastiani’s Fencing Salle in Houston,Texas.
 He received his Classical Maitre D’Armes certification from Maitre Adam Crown, and has coached classical fencing at numerous high schools and universities over the years.
 He continues to give instructions in classical fencing, mounted combat and jousting to select students.